portalgun/AMA.py/README.md

 AMA is a supervised learning algorithm that learns image-filters that best encode features for a given task, given the constraints of the visual system.
 See [Burge and Jaini 2017](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005281) (1).

 NOTE: this is under-development.
-Most features listed below have been implemented, those that have not are listed under 'TODO'
+Most features listed below have been implemented, those that have not are mentioned in 'TODO'

 ## Ratinonale